Install and configure a LAMP stack

 Configure the timezone

 Your Linode defaults to the universal time zone (UTC).
-You can change this to match the region you've set when creating your Linode.
+You can change this to match the region you set when creating your Linode.

-1. Run this command to launch the tzdata tool.
+1. Using the dpkg-reconfigure utility, launch the tzdata tool.

 dpkg-reconfigure tzdata

-2. Use the arrow keys to navigate the interface and select the timezone for the region of your Linode.
+2. Use your keyboard's arrow keys to navigate the interface and select your preferred time zone.

-3. Run the date command to verify the timezone.
+3. Run the date command to verify your changes:

 Mon Jul 10 03:37:16 PM CDT 2023